coder/code-server/docs/guide.md

 machine.

 > **Rate limits:** code-server rate limits password authentication attempts to
-> two per minute and twelve per hour.
+> two per minute plus an additional twelve per hour.

 There are several approaches to operating and exposing code-server securely: